 Tape on the outside.

-Now that you’re done, you can pack it with your stuff!
+And it’s a wrap!
+Now you can fill it up with your stuff!

 Curious Jane, founded by contributor Samantha Razook Murphy, offers project-based after-school programs and summer camps, revolving around creativity in the arts and sciences.